robinyms78/6m-software-1.4-scrum/assignment.md

    And send me an alert that the book cannot be reserved when someone has already reserved the book.

 4. Given that I am a member of the library,
-   When I select the "Turn on my mobile camera" button on the book-borrowing mobile app And scan the QR code of the book I want to borrow, Then I the book-borrowing mobile app will alert me that my borrow is successful, And alert me when my borrow is unsuccessful with an error message.
+   When I access the login page of the book-borrowing website And scan the QR code using my library mobile app, Then I am able to login to the book-borrowing website And send me an alert me if my login was unsuccessful.

 5. Given that I am a member of the library,
-   When I am reaching two days before the date of return of my book, Then the book-borrowing website can send me an email alert notification to remind me to return the book I have borrowed.
+   When I reached two days before the date of return of my book, Then the book-borrowing website will send me an email alert notification to remind me to return the book I have borrowed.
 ```

 ### Submission